dhansel/IECDevice/README.md

 ## IECDevice class reference

-The IECDevice class has the following functions that can/must be called from your code:
+The IECDevice class has the following functions that may/must be called from your code:

 - ```IECDevice(byte pinATN, byte pinCLK, byte pinDATA, byte pinRESET = 0xFF, byte pinCTRL = 0xFF)```
-  The constructor defines the pins to which the IEC bus signals care connected.
+  The IECDevice constructor defines the pins to which the IEC bus signals care connected and must be called from the constructor of your derived class.
 The pinRESET parameter is optional.
   If not given, the device will simply not respond to a bus reset.
 The pinCTRL parameter (also optional) is helpful for applications where the microprocessor can not respond fast enough to a ATN request (see "Timing consideration" section below).